 - Reduce the risk of Alzheimer’s Disease.

-“The pharmaceutical industry has certainly figured out how beneficial the Incretins GLP-1 and GIP are.
-Americans spend seven and a half BILLION dollars on the top 10 diabetes medicines per year.
+“The pharmaceutical industry has certainly figured out how beneficial medicines that stimulate the Incretins (GLP-1 and GIP) and how lucrative medicine that stimulate GPBAR-1 receptors could be and they have been quick to flood the market with Incretin based medications and are feverishly working on medicines that stimulate GPBAR-1 receptors.
+This is big business, Americans spend seven and a half BILLION dollars on the top 10 diabetes medicines per year.
 3 of them work by increasing incretins (Januvia, Victoza and Janumet) the other 7 are all various forms of insulin.
 And of course insulin in the long run just makes diabetes get worse as Dr. Fung explains in this short video.

 Here’s a slide from a presentation to doctors about the new Incretin drugs encouraging them to use them more and earlier which isn’t a bad idea but wouldn’t it be better to do it naturally by simply upping the fat in the diet and lowering the carbs.

 Eating fat increases the Incretins GLP-1 and GIP in 2 different ways.
 We have Free Fatty Acid Receptors (FFARs) which detect the fat we eat throughout our gut.
 GLP-1 is secreted from L-Cells.
 When Free Fatty Acid Receptor cells detect fat they stimulate the release of GLP-1 as this article shows.
 The more fat you eat the more bile is secreted from your gall bladder to help digest the fat.
 It turns out that bile also stimulates the release of GLP-1 from L-cells.
 Here’s a quote from this article: “Bile acids are well-recognized stimuli of glucagon-like peptide-1 (GLP-1) secretion.”